oneozerova/explainable-VAE-for-AMP/docs/blogpost.md

 Antimicrobial peptides (AMPs) are short amino-acid sequences, typically 5 to 50 residues, reported to kill bacteria, fungi, viruses, parasites, or tumour cells in laboratory assays.
 They matter most against multi-drug-resistant strains where small molecules fail.
 Generative models speed up candidate design, but a black-box sampler that emits `KWKLFKKIEKVGQNVRDGIIK` and labels it "Gram-positive" does not tell a biologist why to synthesise it.

 This project makes the "why" explicit.
-We train a conditional Variational Autoencoder (cVAE) on 5759 curated AMPs from APD6 [13], then attach five XAI views and an external oracle cross-check to the trained latent space.
+We train a conditional Variational Autoencoder (cVAE) on 5759 curated AMPs from APD6 [13] (CAMPR3 [14] is a complementary database not used here), then attach five XAI views and an external oracle cross-check to the trained latent space.
 Each view answers a concrete question about what the model learned.

 ## Task and data